 Smart Metering offers consumers, suppliers, network operators, generators and regulators a wide range of useful tools and services enabling ultimately a smarter energy world.

-2. Provision of a two-way information gateway and communication infrastructure between the metering systems and relevant parties and their systems, for:
+- Provision of a two-way information gateway and communication infrastructure between the meters and relevant parties and their systems, for:

 - raising awareness and empowering the consumer through delivery of actual consumption data

 - improving Customer Relationship Management (CRM) and services, including automated billing/invoicing based on detailed metering data

 - managing energy networks/grids better by shifting or reducing energy consumption, e.g. through Demand Side Management (DSM)